 A dust respirator will protect your lungs and upper respiratory tract from wood dust.
-Some people are highly sensitive, and even allergic to wood dust, especially the dust from certain wood species.
-The best ones have an NIOSH N95 rating and the letters N95 printed on the mask.
+Some people are highly sensitive and even allergic to wood dust, especially the dust from certain wood species.
+The best ones have a NIOSH N95 rating and the letters N95 printed on the mask.

 A vapor respirator is necessary when applying a finish.
 Check the finish manufacturer’s Material Safety Data Sheets (MSDS) for the appropriate respirator.
 Another good tool for protecting your lungs is a shop vacuum.
 The less wood dust laying around, the less dust to fly around.

 3. Ear Plugs or Ear Muffs

 Prolonged exposure to loud noise, especially when using certain types of power equipment, can result in hearing loss.
 According to the Centers for Disease Control, the noise levels from a wide variety of power saws are over 100 decibels, which makes them dangerous to your ears after just two minutes!
 Many flooring professionals today have 30 to 70 percent hearing loss because they weren’t aware of audio hazards.

 Earplugs are easy to use and inexpensive.
 They come either as foam inserts or pre-molded plugs.
 If you’re concerned about earplugs getting lost in your ears, there are earplugs called “semi-inserts” that have a band or string connecting them together.
 Foam inserts are rolled and compressed into tiny cylinders that slowly expand inside the ear once inserted.
 Pre-molded plugs are reusable, flanged plugs that you insert into the ear.
 Foam inserts come in different ratings, so make sure to get the proper inserts.